lassemoldrup/bracket-rl/README.md

 ## TODO List
 The below list is a non-exhaustive list over features that need to be implemented in order of priority.

-* Support for the Worlds format:
+* Support for the Worlds format (Swiss into double elimination groups into single elimination):
   - Implement the rules for the different stages.
-These are: Swiss, double elimination groups, and single elimination.
     - ~~Swiss~~
     - Groups
     - Single elim.